-The NPA Core Competency materials ‘Making Sure You have Got What it Takes’ (2017) is designed to be used as a programme of development for Portage Home Visitors, providing Portage services with a single framework of professional competencies.
+The NPA Core Competency materials ‘Making Sure You have Got What it Takes’ (2017) are designed to be used as a programme of development for Portage Home Visitors, providing Portage services with a single framework of professional competencies.

 The Core Competencies identify the skills and knowledge that need to be acquired in order to be recognised by the NPA as fully competent to deliver a quality Portage service to families.